Help Look After War Memorials

 Anybody can put forward a local memorial for protection through listing.
 First, find out if your local memorial is listed already.
 If it isn't listed, you could apply to get it protected by listing.

 Is your local war memorial listed?
-If it is listed, you could share your knowledge and photos of it on the National Heritage List for England (known as the List) for others to discover.
+If it is, why not share your knowledge and photos to the National Heritage List for England (known as the List) for others to discover?

 Research and record a memorial